Jane Anne Jayroe: Pageantry

 As a student at Oklahoma City University, she entered the university’s pageant through her sorority, Alpha Chi Omega, and then went on to win the Miss Oklahoma Pageant.
 Then, at the age of 19, and with no previous pageant experience, Jane was crowned Miss America 1967.
 She sang with and conducted an orchestra for her talent.
 After being crowned Miss America 1967, she traveled around the world and traveled to Vietnam to entertain America’s troops abroad.

 Professional career

 News industry

-Jane became a well-recognized and respected primetime news anchor for KOCO and KTVY (now KFOR-TV) in Oklahoma City and KXAS in Dallas/Fort Worth.
+Jane became a recognized and respected primetime news anchor for KOCO and KTVY (now KFOR-TV) in Oklahoma City and KXAS in Dallas/Fort Worth.
 She won several awards during her 16-year career including the first female to be awarded “Outstanding News Personality” in the Dallas-Fort Worth television market.
 She also hosted a health-related public affairs show, "Health Matters" on Oklahoma's PBS network, OETA.
-Jayroe later went on to co-host a popular television show, Discover Oklahoma promoting tourism within the state of Oklahoma.
+Jayroe later went on to co-host the television show, Discover Oklahoma, promoting tourism within the state of Oklahoma.